GyulyVGC/sniffnet/README.md

 ## _Help fund Sniffnet's development_ 💖

-Sniffnet is a **completely free, open-source software** which needs lots of efforts and time to be developed and maintained.
+Sniffnet is **completely free, open-source software** which needs lots of effort and time to develop and maintain.

 Working on Sniffnet is what I love doing, but it wouldn't be sustainable for me in the long term without your help.<br/>
 If you appreciate Sniffnet, [**please consider sponsoring**](https://github.com/sponsors/GyulyVGC):
-***this is the only way for me to keep dedicate a considerable fraction of my time to this project***, constantly expanding it including new features and functionalities.<br/>
+***this is the only way for me to keep dedicating a considerable fraction of my time to this project***, constantly expanding it including new features and functionalities.<br/>

 A special mention goes to these awesome organizations and folks who are sponsoring Sniffnet: